sumitj45/Sumit-Jaiswal/README.md

 export default List;

-**points :**
+  <h2>**points :**</h2>
-The memo function is used to memoize the SingleListItem and WrappedListComponent components.
+1.The memo function is used to memoize the SingleListItem and WrappedListComponent components.
 However, since the SingleListItem component is very simple and does not have any state or props that change frequently, it is not necessary to memoize it.
 Removing the memo function from SingleListItem can improve performance.

-The useEffect hook is used to set the initial state of selectedIndex when the items prop changes.
+2.The useEffect hook is used to set the initial state of selectedIndex when the items prop changes.
 However, since selectedIndex is not used until the user clicks on a list item, it is not necessary to set the initial state in this way.
 Instead, we can initialize selectedIndex to null and update it only when the user clicks on a list item.

-3.3.
-The handleClick function can be simplified by directly by passing the index of the clicked item to setSelectedIndex
+3 The handleClick function can be simplified by directly by passing the index of the clicked item to setSelectedIndex